-The Trans-America Trail (TAT) was designed to solve that particular problem, with the aim of making an immersive off-road trail that doesn't require long stretches of road riding, while still having good access to facilities such as gas stations and accommodation.
+The Trans-America Trail (TAT) was designed to solve that particular problem, to make an immersive off-road trail that doesn't require long stretches of road riding, while still having good access to facilities such as gas stations and accommodation.

-What to Expect When You're Riding the Trail
+What to Expect When You're Riding the TAT

 Highlights of the Route

 Because the entire route spans almost the whole country, there is a huge variety in the type of scenery and sights that you will encounter, and from rolling hills to prairie and high mountains, the TAT has a little bit of everything.
 For those who enjoy mountain scenery and the riding you encounter with elevation changes, then the section through the Rocky Mountains in Colorado is particularly dramatic and impressive.